tsholmes/KittenExtensions/README.md

 Current Features:
 - Allows adding new xml asset types that can be used by any mod XML
 - Adds a `<ShaderEx>` asset that allows adding additional texture and uniform buffer bindings to the fragment shader of a gauge component
+- Adds a `<GaugeCanvasEx>` asset that allows adding a post-processing shader to the rendered gauge

 ## Installation